Socks or no socks? That’s the most debatable question when it comes to roller skating.

 Wearing the right material of socks is paramount to roller skating.
 Although there are many kinds of fabric available, most of them are not suitable for this active sport.
 Let’s have a look.

-Cotton socks are a terrible choice for roller skating.
+Avoid socks from cotton as they are a terrible choice for roller skating.
 Although cotton absorbs moisture and sweat, it takes ages to dry.
 Hence, colonies of microbes, bacteria, and fungi remain in contact with your skin all the time.
 This may cause irritation and potentially dangerous infections.
 The sweat lingering in the feet also gives an unpleasant feeling.

 No Synthetic Material